 B. Review Procedures

-- The reviews will occur in five-year cycles based on the year tenure was granted.
+- The reviews will occur in five-year cycles (five calendar years) based on the year tenure was granted.

-- The School Director will present to the Senior Associate Dean of the College a list of the review cycles for all tenured faculty within the School by the end of the spring semester before the review cycle.
+- The School Director will present to the Vice Chancellor for Academic Affairs (VCAA) a list of the review cycles for all tenured faculty within the School by the end of the spring semester before the review cycle.

-- Faculty to be reviewed will be notified during the annual HR-40 [Green Sheets] evaluation in the spring semester prior to the extended review.
+- Faculty to be reviewed will be notified during the annual AC-40 evaluation in the spring semester prior to the extended review.

 - All materials must be submitted to the School Director by January 31 of the review year.